-Under the bill, a business is a sole proprietorship, trust, corporation, limited liability company, union, association, firm, partnership, or other organization or group of people.
+Under the bill, a "business" is a sole proprietorship, trust, corporation, limited liability company, union, association, firm, partnership, or other organization or group of people.

-Enforcement via Municipal Citations Authorized by CGS § 8-12a may be contested through a municipal hearing procedure and appealed to Superior Court.
+Enforcement via Municipal Citations Authorized by CGS § 8-12a

 Under existing law, any municipality may establish, by ordinance, penalties for violations of its zoning regulations.
-The bill additionally allows municipalities to establish penalties for businesses that engage in the violation described above (by suspending work and creating a public health or safety hazard).
+The bill additionally allows municipalities to establish penalties for businesses that engage in the violation described above (by suspending work or completing nonconforming work and creating a public health or safety hazard).

 Under existing law and the bill, the ordinance must establish the types of violations for which a citation may be issued and the amount of any fine to be imposed (up to \$150 for each day the violation continues), which are payable to the municipality's treasurer.
-By law, these citations
+By law, these citations may be contested through a municipal hearing procedure and appealed to Superior Court.